ACL Injury or Menicus Tear – The Buckling Knee

 Having a sense of the knee ‘giving way’ or ‘locking’ is a fairly common complaint by athletes who have twisted their knees in sports like basketball, netball, soccer or badminton.
-The sensation of ‘giving way’ is an indication that you might have torn your Anterior Cruciate Ligament (ACL) while the ‘locking’ sensation is an indication of a possible meniscus tear.
+The sensation of ‘giving way’ is an indication that you might have a Anterior Cruciate Ligament Tear or ACL tear, while the ‘locking’ sensation is an indication of a possible meniscus tear.

 The ACL is a fairly strong ligament found between the knee-joint.
 Its main role is to limit the forward movement (anterior translation) of the leg bone (tibia) on the thigh bone (femur).